rafgugi/guess-the-number/src/draft/proposal.md

 ## Abstract

 In the development of the world of information technology over the last few decades, information technology is often used as a solution to the problems that ever existed, which was previously solved manually by humans.
-Examples of problems that ever existed were one of the classic problems of searching Rényi-Berlekamp-Ulam, or it could be shortened to RBU.
-This problem can be illustrated by the presence of two players called pen and answer.
+Example of problems that ever existed were one of the classic problems, Rényi-Berlekamp-Ulam searching game, abbreviated by RBU.
+This problem can be illustrated by the presence of two players called asker and responder.

 There have been several variations on RBU issues.
-Pelc solves the RBU problem with query range [a, b] and with a maximum number of lies is one.
-Mundici et all and Min et all solved the RBU problem with query range [a, b] and with a maximum of two lying numbers.
-Ahlswede illustrates the problem of RBU with maximum lie weight is e with bipartite graph.
+Pelc solved the RBU problem with query range [a, b] and with a maximum number of lies is one.
+Mundici et all and Min et all solved the RBU problem with query range [a, b] and with a maximum of two lies.
+Ahlswede illustrated the RBU problem with maximum lie weight is e with bipartite graph.

-One of the variations of RBU issues raised in this research is the Ulam search with m query subset Qi = {q1, q2, ..., qj} where qj ∈ Sn, max lie is e, and answerer can only answer query the asker after the asker is finished asking all query it.
+One of the RBU problem variations raised in this research is the RBU search with m query subset Qi = {q1, q2, ..., qh} where qj ∈ Sn, max lie is e, and responder can only answer all queries after the asker has finished asking all queries.
 This problem can be solved by non-interactive binary search.

 ## BAB 1 Pendahuluan